 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period or periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town reports a deferred charge on refunding and deferred outflows related to pension and OPEB in the government-wide statement of net position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The Town reports deferred outflows related to pension and OPEB in the government-wide statement of net position.
 A deferred outflow of resources related to pension and OPEB results from differences between expected and actual experience and investment gains or losses.
 These amounts are deferred and included in pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension and OPEB plan (active employees and inactive employees).

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town reports advance property tax collections and deferred inflows of resources related to pension in the government-wide statement of net position.
 Advance property tax collections represent taxes inherently associated with a future period.
 This amount is recognized during the period in which the revenue is associated.
 A deferred inflow of resources related to pension resulted from differences between expected and actual experience.
 These amounts are deferred and included in pension expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees).
 For governmental funds, in addition to advance tax collections, the Town reports unavailable revenue, which arises only under the modified accrual basis of accounting.
-The governmental funds report unavailable revenues from property taxes.
+The governmental funds report unavailable revenues from property taxes and grants.
 These amounts are deferred and recognized as an inflow of resources (revenue) in the period in which the amounts become available.